 Got into fights in search of that instant, that flash of life, of the desire to live in the moment when she had all and nothing to lose, when something within her always arose in search of survival.
 She had felt that surge for a moment when the blade passed through her throat, in the instant when she wasn’t certain whether this almost sure fire method of destroying her opponents would work on her.
 But she had survived, the slayer power beginning its task of repairing the wound before the sword exited the other side.

 “So I sought death.
-But I don’t know how to do it.
+But I didn’t know how to do it.
 I thought it would change once I left them but I still…” It hadn’t changed, nothing had but how well she controlled the demon until that brisk evening in an Italian graveyard when she was told there was a chance to do more than exist.
+To feel more than that flood of fear and hope which only came when she was on the brink of death.

 “Even without them you still don’t want to die?”